Meadows Center for Water and the Environment: Spring Lake management

 They oversee the Spring Lake Management Plan, which is designed to protect healthy ecosystems, provide research and educational opportunities, and offer access for service activities.
 As active partners in the Edwards Aquifer Habitat Conservation Plan, they help ensure minimum continuous spring flows of the Comal and San Marcos Springs.

 Filmography

-The Aquarina Springs Amusement Park was the actual location of the resort in the 1978 film Piranha, directed by Joe Dante.
+The Aquarena Springs Amusement Park was the actual location of the resort in the 1978 film Piranha, directed by Joe Dante.